 Polysubstance abuse is prevalent, and mixing meth and alcohol is no different.
 People may mix alcohol and crystal meth to counter the depressant effects of alcohol or vice-versa, to take the edge off the high-energy and potential jitteriness or anxiety produced by crystal meth.

 They might also choose to drink while taking meth or take meth while drinking because that’s what their friends are doing or it’s offered to them.
 They might not realize how dangerous mixing crystal meth and alcohol is and that it can cause increased heart rate, hypertension, and body temperature and lead to life-threateningside effects.

 People who have developed a dependence on both alcohol and crystal methamphetamine face unique challenges in recovery.
 Alcohol withdrawal may bring serious and sometimes life-threatening symptoms, while meth withdrawal symptoms can be physically and psychologically distressing.
 Professional help is essential when beginning the recovery process.

 An inpatient medical detox program can provide 24/7 supervision and care, helping prevent potentially fatal complications.
 In addition, an inpatient setting can offer a more comfortable detox experience.

-If you or a loved one struggles with substance abuse, please seek help from a professional treatment center like Zinnia Healing.
-At Zinnia Healing, we offer evidence-based treatment programs to meet each individual’s unique needs.
+If you or a loved one struggles with substance abuse, please seek help from a professional treatment center like Zinnia Health.
+At Zinnia Health, we offer evidence-based treatment programs to meet each individual’s unique needs.
 We provide individualized addiction treatment plans that may include detoxification, residential treatment, and intensive outpatient and inpatient treatment.